Paul Thomas Anderson: Other work

-Influences and style
+Filmmaking

 Influences

-Anderson attended film school for two days, preferring instead to learn by watching the films of directors he liked along with the accompanying director's audio commentary.
-He has cited Robert Altman, Martin Brest, Jonathan Demme, Robert Downey, Sr., Alfred Hitchcock, John Huston, Alex Cox, Stanley Kubrick, Akira Kurosawa, Mike Leigh, David Mamet, Anthony Mann, Vincente Minnelli, Max Ophüls, Martin Scorsese, Steven Spielberg, Frank Tashlin, François Truffaut, Orson Welles and Billy Wilder as influences.
+Anderson dropped out of film school after attending for two days, preferring instead to learn by watching the films of directors he liked along with the accompanying director's audio commentary.
+He has cited Robert Altman, Martin Brest, Jonathan Demme, Robert Downey Sr., Alfred Hitchcock, John Huston, Alex Cox, Stanley Kubrick, Akira Kurosawa, Mike Leigh, David Mamet, Anthony Mann, Max Ophüls, Martin Scorsese, Steven Spielberg, François Truffaut, Orson Welles, and Billy Wilder as his influences.

+Countless film critics and historians have over the course of several decades often drawn comparison between Anderson's early films and Martin Scorsese's and Robert Altman's classics.
+The opening long take of Boogie Nights is often compared to the iconic tracking shot from Scorsese's Goodfellas, the film's fast paced editing during the second half and morally questionable characters are also commonly cited as similarities between the two films.
+The gigantic acting ensemble, themes of dysfunctional families, three-hour runtime and the casting of Julliane Moore in Magnolia has led to a lot of comparisons with Robert Altman's film Short Cuts, to the point where some people consider Magnolia to be a remake of Short Cuts.